-Description: The percentage of children 3-6 years of age who had one or more well-child visits with a PCP during the measurement year.
+Description: The percentage of children 3-6 years of age who had 1 or more well-child visits with a primary care provider (PCP) during the measurement year.
 Type of Measure: Process.
 Level of Analysis: Health Plan, Integrated Delivery System.
 Setting of Care: Ambulatory Care, Clinician Office/Clinic.
 Data Source: Administrative claims, Electronic Clinical Data, Paper Medical Records.

 This measure has been NQF-endorsed since 2011.
-The measure is based on the AAP and Bright Futures guidelines, which recommend at least four well-child visits for children 3-6 years of age.
+The measure is based on the AAP and Bright Futures guidelines, which recommend at least 4 well-child visits for children 3-6 years of age.
 The measure assesses access, i.e., the frequency of visits, rather than the care or services rendered during the visits.
-Again the Committee noted the inherent challenges of linking visits to improved health outcomes.
-Furthermore, Committee members questioned the evidence base for well-child visits in this age cohort (3-6 years), which was not as strong as the evidence supporting #1392 (0-15 month).
+Again, the Committee noted the inherent challenges of linking the number of visits to improved health outcomes.
+Furthermore, Committee members questioned the evidence base for well-child visits in this age cohort (3-6 years), which was not as strong as the evidence supporting #1392 (0-15 months).